rockowitz/ddcui/README.md

 ***Actions->Rescan Monitor Values***.

 A second issue is that casually swiping a mouse over the feature values section of the GUI, or using the mouse's scroll wheel over the feature values, can unintentionally move a slider value and thus change a feature value.
-Setting menu item ***Options->User Interface Options->Require Control Key to move sliders*** will change the user interface to require that a control key be held down while moving the slider.
+Setting menu item ***Options->User Interface Options->Require control key to move sliders*** will change the user interface to require that a control key be held down while moving the slider.
 README.md: